psyraxaus/Prosim2GSX/memory-bank/systemPatterns.md

 - Controllers subscribe to events from external systems
 - UI components observe changes in ViewModels
 - Services react to state changes in the aircraft
+- LVAR changes trigger registered callbacks through the MobiSimConnect callback system

+### Callback Pattern
+The system implements a callback pattern for LVAR value changes:

+- Components register callbacks for specific LVAR changes via MobiSimConnect
+- When an LVAR value changes, registered callbacks are invoked with old and new values
+- Callbacks are used to implement reactive behavior to simulator state changes
+- Error handling is built into the callback execution to prevent crashes

 ### State Machine
 The service flow follows a state machine pattern: